Pete Conrad: In popular media

 Conrad was discussed at length in Tom Wolfe's 1979 book, The Right Stuff, about the pilots engaged in U.S. postwar research about rockets, although he was never mentioned in the 1983 film version.
-He played a news commentator in the 1975 made-for-TV movie Stowaway to the Moon, and himself in the 1991 television movie Plymouth, about a fictional lunar base, and in an American Express television commercial.
+He played a news commentator in the 1975 made-for-TV movie Stowaway to the Moon, appeared as himself in a 1987 episode of It’s Garry Shandling’s Show, and himself in the 1991 television movie Plymouth, about a fictional lunar base, and in an American Express television commercial.

 In the 1995 film Apollo 13, Conrad was played by David Andrews; in the 1998 HBO miniseries From the Earth to the Moon, by Peter Scolari and Paul McCrane; in the 2018 film First Man, by Ethan Embry, and in the 2019 alternate history web television series For All Mankind by Steven Pritchard.